renaissanceperiodization/docs/_diet/overview/getting-started.md

 <iframe src="//www.youtube-nocookie.com/embed/-fBfpPBfnP4"  class="youtube-video" frameborder="0" allowfullscreen=""></iframe>

-# Does the RP Diet Coach app support special diets?
+# Does the RP Diet Coach App support special diets?

 Yes!
 Whether it is your preference, of a food allergy, this plan offers extensive flexibility.
 YOU get to choose all food sources (within their allotted portions) from our list of recommended foods, so you can be sure to steer clear of anything you need to.